 I flew from La Paz to Sucre, Bolivia to start Spanish school.

 All through my travels in Central and South America, I have enrolled in Spanish language schools and lived with families to enhance the immersion experience.

 Sucre was no different.
 Living in a family compound was a great chance to improve my Spanish, gain a different perspective on life in Bolivia and stay in one place for ten days on this 3 month South America itinerary.

 The 3 Month South America Itinerary: Where To Stay in Sucre Bolivia

 After researching how to book a tour across the Uyuni Salt Flats, I booked my tour in Sucre.
 There are plenty of tour operators in Uyuni and it is possible to book a tour with a tour operator in Uyuni once you arrive.

 The local bus from Sucre to Uyuni is an 8-hour bus ride through very unfamiliar lunar type landscapes.
 There was absolutely nowhere to go to the bathroom, except a rock at the side of the road which was deemed a bathroom stop.
 I declined.

 I was not overly impressed with Uyuni.
-I would not recommend Uyuni except as a starting point for the Salt Flats tour.
+I would not recommend lingering in Uyuni on your South America itinerary but simply use it as a starting point for the Salt Flats tour.

 The Salar de Uyuni, Bolivia